Rem Koolhaas: Other analysis

 Koolhaas coined the phrase "generic city" to refer to purpose-built new towns in southeast Asia.
 According to Koolhaas, such a city is "a reflection of present need and present ability.
 It is big enough for everybody.
 It is easy, it does not need maintenance.
 If it gets too small it just expands.
 If it gets old it self destructs and renews.
 It is equally exciting -- or unexciting -- everywhere.
 It can produce a new identity every Monday morning."

 Buildings and projects

 In the late 1990s he worked on the design for the new headquarters for Universal.

-Indeed, online marketing and propaganda has been a hallmark of OMA's rise in the current century.
-It has also led to pointed criticism, such as the critique by New York Magazine critic Justin Davidson, who found the 2020 Guggenheim exhibition Countryside, the Future "mildly amusing if it weren’t such terrible waste — of attention, of gallery square footage, of resources, talent, and expertise.
+Online marketing and publicity has been a hallmark of OMA's rise in the current century.
+It has also led to criticism, such as the critique by New York Magazine critic Justin Davidson, who found the 2020 Guggenheim exhibition Countryside, the Future "mildly amusing if it weren’t such terrible waste — of attention, of gallery square footage, of resources, talent, and expertise.
 Bored with being an architect and building things, Koolhaas lets his fingertips graze important topics, genuine insights, and actual lives.
 He treats them all as ironic bric-a-brac, meaningless souvenirs of his meanderings through a fragile world.
 How frustrating that the Guggenheim couldn’t force a little more intellectual rigor on this romp."